thedunston/troublevent/README.md

 ## What exactly does it do?

-In my cybersecurity and system admin classes, I want students to learn troubleshooting.
+In my cybersecurity and system admin classes, I want students to learn troubleshooting and learn commands system and security admins use.
 Using troublevent, a triblet (a single instance of a binary) can be created that will edit a configuration file such as "/etc/dhcp/dhcpd.conf" and then restart the service.
 The 'edit' may change a setting that causes the DHCP server to not work properly or offers IP addresses not valid for the LAN.
 The student has to go through troubleshooting processes to find the issue and correct it.
 The binary they run is created by an instructor or anyone teaching troubleshooting.
 A message is printed after the change is made with a statement explaining what they 'would' have done.
 For example, in the previous scenario a message may be:

     You have just edited the DHCP configuration file and restarted the service.
 Users are reporting they are not able to obtain an IP address.

 that way it provides some context to what they should be looking for because that is likely how they will recognize problems, when the users start reporting problems.

 It is recommended to keep the scenarios as realistic as possible.
+This prevents having to create multiple VMs with a unique scenario.
+Give them one VM and then run the triblet to create a troubleshooting or security event.

 ## Do I have to know programming?